 So it’s my last post of 2017, and thought I small selection of party bangers was in order.
 Now, there are so many to choose from, I thought I’d make it quicker and pick one party banger from each of the Big 5!
 Continue reading “5 party bangers from the Big 5 for New Year’s Eve”

 Completing the Top 5 series is the Mediterranean country that regularly brings party bangers with an ethnic flavour to the contest.
-The 2000s and early 2010s proved to glory days for Greece with mostly top 10 results and their first (and still only) win.
+The 2000s and early 2010s proved to be glory days for Greece with mostly top 10 results and their first (and still only) win.
 Such are the numbers of party bangers from Greece that it merits a top 10!

 Continue reading “My top 5 songs from…Greece”